FrankDoka/Doka-front-end/content/projects/frank-doka-project-1/index.md

 It offers an exceptional opportunity to showcase expertise to prospective employers while developing proficiency in cloud computing.
 Bolster AWS knowledge and create a tangible asset.

 ## Project Overview
-**This is a high level overview of the steps I took during this challenge:**
+**This is a high-level overview of the steps I took during this challenge:**

 1. **HTML Resume:** Start by creating a professional resume using HTML.